-The C++ multimap erase function is used to remove either a single element associated with given key value or a range of elements from the multimap container.
-Hence, the size will be reduced by the number of elements removed.
+The erase method in C++ for multimap is employed to delete either a specific element linked to a provided key value or a series of elements from the multimap container.
+Consequently, the size of the multimap will decrease by the count of removed elements.

 Syntax